riceissa/issarice.com/wiki/music-log.md

 * Sōtaisei Riron: _Chiffonism_
 * Deerhoof: _The Magic_ (HT Alex Sanchez); my favorite track so far is "Life is Suffering"
+* For some reason, I am enjoying Radiohead's _Hail to the Thief_ a lot this month.
+Previously, I thought it was one of Radiohead's worst albums (along with _Amnesiac_, although with _Amnesiac_ I was able to eventually enjoy it more).

 # History